hhas/iris-script/README.md

 Ad-hoc tests are currently run under the `iris-test` target.

-A rudimentary interactive shell is available under target `iris-shell`.
+A basic interactive shell is available under target `iris-shell`.
 Bad error reporting, poor help, and prone to stuttering and falling over when run in Xcode’s console, but should allow simple expressions to be entered and evaluated.

 ## Features